 What’s the Difference Between Acrylic and Fiberglass Tubs?

 Fiberglass is also a strong material with relatively low maintenance.
-Fiberglass tubs start with spraying a gelcoat material on a mold.
-This forms the tub’s shape.
-Manufacturers blend the gelcoat with a fiberglass/resin mix to strengthen the tub.
-To prevent cracks, manufacturers smooth the fiberglass to reduce air bubbles between the FRP and gelcoat layers.
-After adding the final FRP layer, the manufacturers remove the tub from the mold to refine the material and add features such as drains and whirlpool jets.
+Fiberglass tubs start with manufacturers weaving small strands of fiberglass together.
+Next, manufacturers combine the fiberglass with a polyester resin mix and the FRP to form the tub’s shape.
+After adding the final FRP layer, the manufacturers remove the tub from the mold to refine the tub’s shape and the final product.

 Similarities Between Acrylic and Fiberglass Tubs

-- You’ll find FRP layers in both acrylic and fiberglass tubs to give the final product more strength.
+- Both materials include fiberglass layers to give the final product more strength.

 - Both materials are extremely flexible, which allows for more customization options.

-- Both materials are extremely lightweight and are less likely to damage your floor.
+- Both materials are lightweight and are less likely to damage your floor.

 - Both options are relatively inexpensive compared to other tub materials, such as steel or cast iron.

 - Both materials are more scratch-resistant than other types of tubs.